rishabh-ink/weather-fox/README.md

 ## Introduction

-A weather app for Firefox OS.
+A weather app for Firefox OS and other HTML5-complaint devices.

 Version: **0.0.1**